CenkerAydin/Cinexa/Readme.md

 ## 🌟 Purpose of the App

-CineScope allows users to view movies, TV shows, and actors.
+Cinexa allows users to view movies, TV shows, and actors.
 Users can:

 - Explore movies and TV shows